uri-library-data-services/iassist-preview/content/blog/uk-data-archives-managing-and-sharing-data-training-resources.md

 Each section contains:

 -   introductory powerpoint(s)
--   presenter\'s guide - where necessary
+-   presenter's guide - where necessary
 -   exercises and introduction to exercises
 -   quizzes
 -   answers